ruthvik1904/WebSockets-Chat-with-SocketIO/Readme.md

 - When you open the application, you will be prompted to enter your nickname.
 - Type your message in the input field and press "Send" to broadcast it to all connected users.
 Your message will be prefixed with your nickname (e.g., You: Hello! for ypurself and YourNickName: Hello! for other users).
 - All users will receive your message and see it in the chat window.
-- To send a private message to another user, use the command /msg [nickname] [message]
+- To send a private message to another user, use the command /msg [nickname] [message].
-- For example, to send a message "Hello" to a user named "Alice", you would type /msg Alice Hello
+- For example, to send a message "Hello" to a user named "Alice", you would type /msg Alice Hello.

+## Note
+- Access the server in multiple tabs to create simulation of a chat app between multiple users.